Can we allow luck and zip code to decide the treatment of those with a personality disorder?

 The idea that one can fix themselves out of a personality disorder is as unenlightened as yelling at a cancer patient who doesn’t respond to the first treatment attempt.

 It is never too late

-When life consists of weekly retrieval of ambulance, rejection and, distrust, it seems like a utopia to recover enough to cope with small daily tasks.
-Support and proper treatment becomes a necessity.
+When life consists of weekly retrieval of ambulance, rejection, and distrust, it seems like a utopia to recover enough to cope with small daily tasks.
+Support and proper treatment become a necessity.
 It is absurd how grateful I am for «only» losing 10 years.
-Offers for early and good treatment should be available for all in our welfare society.
+Early intervention and quality treatment should be available for all in our welfare society.
 Increased quality of life for the individual will be beneficial to all involved.

 Zip code and luck influences as a future predicament

 Today’s quality of diagnostics, investigation, and treatment options vary significantly across the health regions.

 Patients want treatment, but many experiences that there are coincidences of whether they are taken seriously.
 Or diagnosed correctly and get structured, thoughtful treatment.
 Therefore, we need national guidelines.
 Guidelines will help more people get help.
 A joint understanding in touch with updated knowledge will be beneficial to all involved.
 Too many feel their diagnosis is a tattoo in their forehead, rather than a ticket to receive proper treatment.

 At my worst, I understand that faith in my future easily evaporated.
 That’s precisely why an evidence-based approach was so important.
 An intensive and predictable treatment plan provided the necessary stability for me to meet my challenges head-on.
 The combination of individual and group therapy helped me experience and learn the importance of relationships and secure attachment.
 I was seen, supported, and challenged.
 The therapists stood by my side when the chaos and my darkness were at its worst.
 Together with these people, I learned to understand myself and others better.
 It has led me to live a good life, even when the hard realities of being human comes smashing against me.